If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 If you register with ASCAP as a writer, your intellectual property rights will be protected.

 Every time your lyrics are performed, you will receive 50% of the royalties.
-The other 50% goes to the publisher.
+The other 50% goes to the publisher who buy lyrics online.

 They have temporarily suspended the application fee for new writer members, so go join now!